 - keep refrigerated – the salad tastes a lot better cold from the fridge

 This Russian Potato Salad is the best alternative you can get to the more common potato salad, which is usually made with mayo too.
 The pickles make all the difference though, and work incredibly well with the boiled vegetables.
-Now, I don’t know about you, but I don’t find plain boiled potatoes and carrots that appetizing.

 But mix them with pickles, drench them in mayo, add a bit of magic, aka lemon juice, salt and mustard, and you get perfection.
 You can use any other mustard, but I find that the yellow one has the right amount of sharpness, without stealing the show.

-It’s best to consume the salad within two days, especially if you use homemade mayo.
+It's best to consume the salad within two days, especially if you use homemade mayo.
 Even with the pasteurised mayo, it should be refrigerated at all times!
-And this is the last recipe I post in 2019, I am looking forward to a better, more delicious 2020!
-Happy New Year!

-If you’ve liked my OLIVIER SALAD or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve liked my ROMANIAN BOEUF SALAD or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 6 medium potatoes